cloudevents/spec/discovery.md

 The follow responses are defined by this specification:
 - `200 OK` if Service collection was updated.
-  - The HTTP Response Body MUST include the `id` and `epoch` of the updated Service.
+  - The HTTP Response Body MUST include the Service values resulting from the successful processing of the request.
+The response MAY include attributes and values which were added by the Discovery Endpoint.
 - `400 Bad Request` if the `id` in the path and body are not the same, an unsupported filter is given, or some other constraint failure is found
 - `404 Not Found` if there is no Service with the specified `id`